Navigating High-Conflict Divorce

 You cannot control the storm, and you cannot control the other person's ship.
 You can only master your own.
 This requires Radical Acceptance: accepting without judgment that you cannot change your ex-partner's personality.
 The goal is no longer to be understood by someone committed to misunderstanding you.

-Anytime you engage in these four behaviors, you are feeding the cycle.
-You are providing "Grade A Supply" to the narcissist.
-Become a "Gray Rock"—unreactive and uninteresting.
+Don't JADE: Do not Justify, Argue, Defend, or Explain.
+Anytime you engage in these four behaviors, you are providing Grade A Supply to the narcissist.
+Become a "Gray Rock" — unreactive and uninteresting.

 Supporting Your Children